 Credentials – Leading Worship

-As well as being an Appointed Minister of Pastoral Care, (appointed August, 2013), Judi is a recognized Licensed Worship leader for various United Churches: she fills in for local ministers providing Sunday Divine Worship Services if they are unable to be there.
+Judi is a recognized Licensed Worship leader for various United Churches: she fills in for local ministers providing Sunday Divine Worship Services if they are unable to be there.

 Judi also has a funeral ministry, through Providence Funeral Homes, working and helping families prepare and presiding at Celebration of Life Ceremonies.

-Judi loves this aspect of her spiritual life.
+Judi loves this aspect of her spiritual ministry.
 Marriage is an important institution for her.
 She met her husband when she was fifteen and will be celebrating their 50th wedding anniversary in 2020.
 The ups and downs, the laughter, the tears and the fun times have helped me grow into who I am today.
 I enjoy being part of each wedding planning time and being the officiant on a couple’s special day.

 Each Wednesday morning, you will find Judi at the Penticton Regional Hospital volunteering at the SOS Café providing nourishment and a caring presence to those who walk through the door.